atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 }
 ```

-The reason for this rule is to make it easier to make any changes to our error handling in the future.
+The reason for this rule is to make it easier to make any changes to our error
+handling in the future.

-Rule 2: Try to avoid non-nested if statements.
+#### Rule 2: Try to avoid non-nested if statements

-If an error occurs, then set the error code if it is not already set by the function, log, then either exit or return.
+If an error occurs, then set the error code if it is not already set by the
+function, log, then either exit or return.

 For example,